ArduPilot/ardupilot_wiki/rover/source/docs/gettit.rst

 <https://hobbyking.com/en_us/turnigy-trooper-sct-4x4-1-10-brushless-short-course-truck-arr.html>`__
 as well just because we get slightly longer battery life (fewer mechanical losses) and the car is less complicated.
-But if your looking to go on the dirt fast and corner hard then 4WD is the go.
+But if you're looking to go on the dirt fast and corner hard then 4WD is the way to go.
 We also prefer vehicles with brushless motors and no RC - the RC units that come with most ready-to-run RC cars don't have the spare channel needed for autopilot mode control and learning.